 - Visit the Writing Center to brainstorm and during the drafting process: don’t wait until you consider it a “final” draft.

-- Always think of your document as a draft, not a final paper--one that will benefit from feedback and discussion (not simply from editing).
+- Always think of your document as a work in progress (draft), not a final paper--one that will benefit from feedback and discussion (not simply from editing).

 - Arrive with ideas about what you want to cover during the tutorial.

 - Arrive with specific questions about the work in progress.